Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/docs/API-Publisher-Configuration.md

 **Streamed page reads.** When streaming from an API source, a fetched page is no longer buffered as a whole string before item splitting — the response body is parsed in a single forward-only pass that materializes one document at a time, so the per-page memory constant inside the ceiling above is one document rather than one whole page of text (see APIPUB-134).
 The SQLite connector is the documented exception: as a target it stores whole pages as TEXT rows, so it deliberately buffers each page string before writing it.

 **Operational notes.** Slower or paused source page fetching while the target catches up is the bound working as intended, not a hang — the log reports the resolved capacities (items, page messages, pending errors) at startup.
-Resources configured for authorization-failure retry in `authorizationFailureHandling` are re-streamed through a deliberately unbounded retry pipeline after their update prerequisites complete, so the ceiling above does not apply to that second pass.
+Resources configured for authorization-failure retry in `authorizationFailureHandling` are re-streamed through a retry pipeline after their update prerequisites complete; that second pass is bounded exactly like any other pipeline, so the ceiling above applies to it as well.

 ## API Connections